suprovich82/GLTEST/README.md

     Where N - number of stairs in stairway, K - number of stairs that Giant will skips by taking a step.

     The "K" parameter is the number of steps that the Giant skips by taking a step.
-Become the next "K + 1".
+He will step on "K + 1" stair.

 -------------------
 Task 2.
 Bridge.c